 - A Speaker

 Section 61 of the Constitution provides for meetings of the Legislative Council.
-Further details regarding the regulation and conduct of meetings are set out in the Standing Orders of the Legislative Council made in accordance with Section 68 of the Constitution.
+Further details regarding the regulation and conduct of meetings for Legislative Council Members and Ministers are set out in the Standing Orders of the Legislative Council made in accordance with Section 68 of the Constitution and the Select Committees Establishment Order.
 The St Helena Legislative Council endeavours to meet at least four times per year.

 Sessional Papers are reports and papers which have been tabled ‘in the House’ (i.e. in Formal Legislative Council) and deposited with the Clerk of Councils.
 These papers include Bills for Ordinances, annual financial reports of St Helena Government and various other entities (e.g. the Saint Helena National Trust, St Helena Fisheries Corporation, etc), the Estimates, reports of the Public Accounts Committee, St Helena Audit Reports, etc. Once tabled, Sessional Papers become public documents.